gvcgo/vdocs/docs/faq.md

 ### 10. Is it safe to use **VMR**?

 Of course.
-All the SDKs are downloaded from the official websites or github releases.
-You can check the version info [here](https://github.com/gvcgo/vsources).
+All the SDKs are downloaded from the **official websites**, or **github releases**, or **Anaconda Forge**.
+VMR at now is not planning to provide anything like compilation from source code since stability issues cannot be avoided.
+You can also check the version info [here](https://github.com/gvcgo/vsources).